yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

     - **Open LVDS Display Interface (OLDI)**
         -  Single Link OLDI output from the SoC directly.
         -  Dual Link OLDI output from the SoC directly.
+.. ifconfig:: CONFIG_part_variant in ('AM62PX')

+    - **Open LVDS Display Interface (OLDI)**
+        -  Single Link OLDI output from the SoC directly.
+        -  Dual Link OLDI output from the SoC directly.
+        -  2x Single Link Independent OLDI output from the SoC directly.

+    - **MIPI DSI**
+        - 4 Lane MIPI DSI output from the SoC directly.
+        - The connector is compatible with 22 pin RPi DSI Connector.

 Driver Architecture
 ===================